Alert-Wang/qxzc/README.md

 5. worker.py is the only entry piont.

 **recovery**
-should add `-f` option when you operate. it scan on all of page, and save the data into meta if there any missing.
+same cmd with above, better sepcify -s/-e. should add `-f` option when you operate. it will scan on all of the pages, and save the data into meta if there any missing.